oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 In a production cluster where you may have many applications running composed of many microservices having separate namespaces is basically essential to avoid mistakes and misunderstandings that could impact the service operation.

   1. Create a namespace for your projects and setup the environment to make it the default, to make it easier we have created a script called create-namespace.sh that does this for you.
-You must use **your initials** as a parameter (for example in my case that's `tg-helidon`, **but yours will probably differ !**)
+You must use **your initials** as a parameter (for example in my case that's `tg`, **but yours will probably differ !**)

   2.  `cd $HOME/helidon-kubernetes/base-kubernetes`

-  3.  `bash create-namespace.sh <your-initials>-helidon`
+  3.  `bash create-namespace.sh <your-initials>`

 ```
-Deleting old tg-helidon namespace
+Deleting old tg namespace
-Creating new tg-helidon namespace
+Creating new tg namespace
-namespace/tg-helidon created
+namespace/tg created
 Setting default kubectl namespace
 Context "west" modified.
 ```
 The script tries to delete any existing namespace with that name, creates a new one, and sets it as a default.
-The output above was using tg-helidon as the namespace, but of course you will have used your initials and so will see them in the output instead of tg.
+The output above was using `tg` as the namespace, but of course you will have used your initials and so will see them in the output instead of tg.

   4. We can check the namespace has been created by listing all namespaces: